lexiouellette228/WeddingHelper/README.md

 2. **Table Calculator**
    Calculates all possible table configurations (round, rectangle, or mixed) to accommodate a given number of guests.
 Includes min/max seating ranges and extra values.

+Requirements
+Python 3.6+
+No external dependencies

+This project is open-source and free to use for personal or event planning purposes.

 ---

 ## 1. Seating Chart Generator